PS5 and Xbox Series X will have cross-gen games – does that put you off?

 Look, I'm not saying all PlayStation consoles break – my Vita and PSP are still going strong – but I've always had bad luck buying home consoles early in the machine's lifespan.
 With the PS5, I'm unclear on whether I want to rush into buying one, especially since I own a gaming PC that'll keep up with third-party games.
 If I wait a year or two, they might release a model with a bigger SSD, or drop the price, or iron out any issues the launch units might have.

-With Microsoft and publishers like Ubisoft and Square Enix committing to cross-generation games in the early part of the machine's lifespan, too, it sounds less like I'm going to have to upgrade on day one to play the latest games.
+With Microsoft and publishers like Ubisoft and Square Enix committing to cross-generation games in the early part of the next generation, too, it sounds less like I'm going to have to upgrade on day one to play the latest games.
 "It will therefore be somewhat father down the road that we release titles exclusively for the next-generation consoles," is how the Final Fantasy publisher put it.

 What difference will it make, that publishers seem more conscious of releasing games across both generations this time around?
 Let's go through it.